Action Basics

 Action Availability and Media Type

-Some actions are visible in Studio only if the product or feature they're related to is enabled for your CXone system.
+Some actions are visible in Studio only if the product or feature they're related to is enabled for your CXone Mpower system.
 Other actions are visible only if the active script has the media type that the action requires.
 For example, if an action only works with chat scripts and the active script is a phone script, the action might not be visible unless you switch to a chat script.

 Action Properties and Configuration